dylanajones/dylanajones.github.io/_publications/2018-05-01-Orchard-Manoeuvring-Strategy.md

 ---
-title: "Orchard manoeuvring strategy for a robotic bin-handling machine"
+title: "Orchard Manoeuvring Strategy for a Robotic Bin-Handling Machine"
 collection: publications
 permalink: /publication/bin-dog-paper-2
 excerpt: 'This paper is about how to coordinate different steering strategies for a system with four independent wheels in an orchard environment.'